 Wormholes are an essential part of the Sephirotic Civilisation, but some factions would prefer to abandon their use for metaphysical reasons

-348 claimed an isomorphism between some aspects of torsion theory and spirituality, both showing a clear path of spiritual advancement for the universe towards the omega point, and an individual interpretation implying how to best transcend towards the universal mind-to-be.
+348 claimed an isomorphism between some aspects of Z-Theory and spirituality, both showing a clear path of spiritual advancement for the universe towards the omega point, and an individual interpretation implying how to best transcend towards the universal mind-to-be.
 The "348 Isomorphism" has been largely discounted by mainstream toposophists, eschatologists and noeticists as internally inconsistent, but retains a diffuse following among many techgnosis-oriented beings who are swayed by the argument itself or by the status of 348 as an aspect of Keter or both.
 Disturbingly, for those who believe it, this theory implies that wormholes destroy the even-numbered sophic operators due to their interaction with the vacuum.
 Hence, in order to reach Omega, all wormholes must be removed.

 Simply Connect! is the activist arm of 348 Isomorphism, working against the spread of wormholes.
 It consists of a variety of beings, ranging from ordinary sophonts through to various transapients and possibly some archailects.
 As their beliefs run counter to those predominant in the Terragen Sphere, members and sympathizers are often reluctant to make their views public, so it is difficult to characterize the numbers and influence of Simply Connect! other than to say that they are quite rare and that their influence is currently diffuse and weak.
 Although its members consider wormholes to be harmful to the progress of Terragenkind and some refer to wormholes as 'blasphemous', they realize that just destroying them would be counterproductive.
 Instead they carefully work to spread understanding that wormholes are bad, not just in theoretical or religious terms (always a hard sell) but also in terms of accidents, the spread of blights or nanoswarm-like events, their expense, or cultural threats to the memetic health of galactic culture such as the blurring of cultural diversity that follows from rapid communication.
 A few cite aspects of the Fermi Paradox and the possible role of wormhole networks in the extinction of xenosophont civilizations.